Helping You Make Smart Decisions In Estate Planning, Wills And Trusts, And Probate Matters

 Don’t Wait Until It’s Too Late

 Estate planning should not be put off until a later date — with the uncertainty of this world, we never know if there will be a later date.
-At the Law Office of Deborah N. Arthur, our goal is to walk you through the process of planning your estate in as nonstressful and comfortable manner as possible.
+At the Law Office of Rebecca L. Evans, our goal is to walk you through the process of planning your estate in as nonstressful and comfortable manner as possible.
 We strive to address your concerns for yourself, your family and your close friends.
 We can help you set up the most effective estate plan for your individual and specific needs.

-At the Law Office of Deborah N. Arthur, we enjoy getting to know you, your families, and your situation, as we spend time together planning for yourself and your loved ones.
+At the Law Office of Rebecca L. Evans, we enjoy getting to know you, your families, and your situation, as we spend time together planning for yourself and your loved ones.
 We will go over all of your questions and create the estate plan that best meets your needs, which may include:

 - Will and last testament